-The main advantage of the circular saw would say that it is the speed with which it cuts the wood, but it is also that, with good carpentry guides and a good quality cutting disc suitable for the type of work we want to do, we can make cuts perfectly straight, and cut the wood very precisely and very cleanly.
+The main advantage of the circular saw I would say is the speed with which it cuts the wood, but also, with good carpentry guides and a good quality cutting disc suitable for the type of work we want to do, we can make perfectly straight cuts, and cut the wood very accurately and very cleanly.

-This carpentry tool will help us to pre-dimension the wood, give it the final dimensions, and even make precise cuts when cutting, for example, some recesses to make some joinery joins.
+This carpentry tool will help us to pre-dimension the wood, to give it the final dimensions, and even to make precise cuts when cutting, for example, some mortises to make some carpentry joints.

 ?
 Disadvantages of the circular saw:

-Another disadvantage is that the disc saw only serves to make straight cuts, so it is not as versatile as a Jig Saw.
+Another disadvantage is that the disc saw is only good for making straight cuts, so it is not as versatile as a jigsaw.

-Good quality cutting discs for chainsaw are expensive, and we are going to find many cheap cutting discs on the market that give the impression of good quality but make mediocre cuts in wood.
-Keep in mind that a good brand tool always comes with a cutting disc from that brand.
-It will not be the best disc of the brand in question, and it will not be a disc with a multitude of teeth for super clean cuts of the brand itself, but it will still be a quality cutting disc that will make better cuts than cheap discs.
+Good quality cut-off wheels for the disc saw are expensive, and we will find many cheap cut-off wheels on the market that give the impression of being of good quality but make mediocre cuts in the wood.
+Keep in mind that a tool of a good brand always comes with a cut-off wheel of that brand.
+It’s not going to be the best blade of the brand in question, and it’s not going to be a blade with a multitude of teeth for super clean cuts from the brand itself, but it will still be a quality cutting blade that will make better cuts than the cheap blades.

-The main danger of the circular saw is the kickback.
-Although we will greatly avoid it if we cut dry, straight and flat wood, if we keep the cutting disc clean, if we adjust the cutting height according to the thickness of the wood, if the saw has a separating blade behind the disc, if we hold the saw safely with both hands carrying the cut straight with the help of a guide and we are attentive to any unusual movement of the saw.
+The main danger of the circular saw is kickback.
+However, we will avoid it to a great extent if we cut dry, straight and flat wood, if we keep the saw blade clean, if we adjust the cutting height according to the thickness of the wood, if the saw has a separating blade behind the blade, if we hold the saw safely with both hands, keeping the cut straight with the help of a guide and if we are attentive to any strange movement of the saw.

-Keep in mind that a rip cut (parallel to the wood grain) is more likely to cause a kickback.
+Note that a rip cut (parallel to the grain of the wood) is more likely to cause kickback.

-Don't you think use a circular saw for gardening or felling, or cut boards that are green or have resinous knots.
+Donot use a circular saw for gardening or felling, and do not cut boards that are green or have resinous knots.

 We must also keep in mind where the cable is before bringing the saw to the position where we are going to start cutting.

-For some tasks it may be a good idea to connect the workshop vacuum cleaner to the area of the housing that covers the cutting disc where the chips come out, but for some cuts the workshop vacuum tube can make it difficult for us to handle the saw, being better to put on a mask.
-And glasses, better with glasses, although this carpentry tool does not eject the shavings as dangerously as the milling machine.
+For some tasks it may be a good idea to connect the shop vac to the area of the housing that covers the saw blade where the chips come out, but for some cuts the shop vac tube may make it difficult to handle the saw, and it is better to use a mask.
+And goggles, better with goggles, although this woodworking tool does not eject shavings as dangerously as the milling machine.

-Also, circular saws are noisy, so better wear hearing protection.
+Also, circular saws are noisy, so it is best to wear hearing protection.

-As you may have already noticed if you follow this carpentry and DIY website, and my YouTube channel, I have been buying several circular saws over the years.
-I have been able to work with several brands and the best recommendation I have is to buy a model that has spacer blade behind the cutting blade.
-Although it does not prevent kickback 100%, it does help to avoid it to some extent.
+As you may have noticed if you follow this woodworking and do-it-yourself website and my YouTube channel, I have bought several circular saws over the years.
+I have been able to work with several brands and the best recommendation I have is to buy a model that has a separator blade behind the cutting blade.
+Although it does not prevent counter-attacking 100%, it does help to avoid it to some extent.
 And also in this case I would bet, if we can afford it, for a good brand saw.

-If we are going to look for a cheap circular saw we have to think that surely we will not be able to give it a more or less intensive use, but that it will be for sporadic uses.
-And remember that a cheap saw brings a cheap blade disc, which will surely make a bad cut.
-My experience is that good quality cutting tools (discs, cutting blades, blades…) make the difference when it comes to making a clean and good quality cut.
+If we are going to look for a cheap circular saw we have to think that surely we are not going to be able to give it a more or less intensive use, but it will be for sporadic uses.
+And remember that a cheap saw comes with a cheap cut-off wheel, which is likely to make a bad cut.
+My experience is that good quality cutting tools (discs, blades, knives …) make the difference in making a clean, good quality cut.

-That said, I remind you that a good quality saw always brings a good quality disc.
-It will not be the best in the range, but it is useful for many of the cuts we are going to make.
+That said, I remind you that a good quality saw always comes with a good quality blade.
+Okay, it won’t be the best in the range, but it’s good for a lot of the cutting we’re going to do.

-And a cheap saw surely will not have gone through good quality control, making it easier for us to get defective.
+And a cheap saw will probably not have gone through a good quality control, so it is easier to get a defective one.

-We should also ask ourselves what we are going to cut with our circular saw.
-And it is that many times a minisierra is enough.
-But the worm-type mini saws do not seem comfortable to operate.
-I would rather opt for a mini-saw that is a small version of the typical direct axis with the disc rotating directly with the axis of the electric motor.
+We should also consider what we are going to cut with our circular saw.
+And often a mini-saw is enough.
+But I don’t find worm gear type mini saws comfortable to handle.
+I would go with a mini saw that is a smaller version of the typical direct spindle saw with the blade rotating directly with the electric motor shaft.

-With battery or cable ?.
-My first opinion is that with cable, since normally (in my case 95% of the time) we are going to use the disc saw in the workshop, and it is very angry to run out of battery or that something breaks in the battery or the connections of these and having to leave a project halfway.
-If we opt for a cordless disc saw, we must again think that we need a good quality battery.
+With battery or corded?
+My first opinion is that with cable, since normally (in my case 95% of the times) we are going to use the disk saw in the workshop, and it is very annoying to run out of battery or that something breaks down in the battery or the connections of these and have to leave a project half done.
+If we opt for a battery-powered disk saw, again we must think that we need a good quality battery.